OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 but these parameters are also variable in the model.

 ## Model parameterisation
-The chemical system described above has a large number of equilibrium constants, the constants are typically assumed to depend on the temperature, salinity, and pressure (hydrostatic pressure from depth under water).
+The chemical system described above has a large number of equilibrium constants, the constants are typically assumed to depend on the temperature, salinity, and pressure (hydrostatic pressure from depth underwater).
 [//]: # (This sentence is not currently actually true, but will be by the time of PR merge) By default, this model parameterises them based on the "best practice" guidelines of [dickson2007](@citet).
 These parameterisations are: